ahmadneor1/verse_multisender/README.md

    <pre lang="markdown">npm install</pre>
    or
    <pre lang="markdown">npm i</pre>
-4. Create and fill file `privkey.txt`with your private key to check verse balance.
+4. Create and fill file `mnemonic.txt`with your mnemonic code to check verse balance.

-   If you want to do multi-sending directly, then create a file `sender.txt` with your sender private key and `destination.txt` with wallet address receiver!
+   If you want to do multi-sending directly, then create a file `sender.txt` with your sender mnemonic code and `destination.txt` with wallet address receiver!

 5. Finally, you can run it:
    <pre lang="markdown">node check.js</pre> to check your balance